-Each colvar can only contain one non-scalar component.
-Also, binning on a grid (abf, histogram and metadynamics with useGrids enabled) is currently not supported for colvars based on such components.
+- Calculation of system forces (outputSystemForce option) is currently not implemented. - Each colvar can only contain one non-scalar component. - Binning on a grid (abf, histogram and metadynamics with useGrids enabled) is currently not implemented for colvars based on such components.